NPORS Ride on Roller Training Course

 - Site safety awareness

 - Operating procedures and safety checks whilst unladen and laden and loading and unloading

 - Environmental considerations

-NPORS recommend that a refresher should be taken to make sure that the operator is working to the correct standard and to correct any bad habits the operator may have picked up over the duration of the card.
+NPORS recommend that a refresher be taken to make sure that the operator is working to the correct standard and correct any bad habits the operator may have picked up over the card’s duration.